Photos

 He was married first to Jane Jones on June 24, 1816 in Llanyre, Radnorshire, Wales 6.
 She was born in 1790 1 in Wales and died in 1867 1 in Winnebago Co., Wisconsin.
 She is buried in the Waukau Cemetery, Waukau, Winnebago Co., Wisconsin.

 Jane Jones was born circa 1787-1790, probably in Wales; but her origins are unknown.
 Based on the names of her children and traditional naming patterns, an educated guess is that she was the daughter of a William or John Jones and Eliza or Anne; although the names of all her children are candidates.
 A John Jones was one of the witnesses on her marriage record; perhaps a relative.
 A John Jones was also married to Mary Palfrey (possible sister of her husband Thomas Palfrey) in 1815 in Clunbury, England.
-All of this is complicated by the fact that Jones is/was the most common surname in Wales; and that her family only used common names for their children.
+All of this is complicated by the fact that Jones is/was the most common surname in Wales; and that her family only used common given names for their children.

 The simplest guess is that Jane came from somewhere in the vicinity of Llanyre, Radnorshire, Wales, where she married in 1816.
-If that is true, three unverified guesses for her identity are a Jane Jones, daughter of John, who was baptized on July 12, 1789 in the nearby parish of Nantmel; a Jane Jones, daughter of Thomas, who was baptized on May 28, 1791, also in Nantmel; and a Jane Jones, daughter of John and Mary, baptized on August 9, 1789 in the parish of Cascob.
+If that is true, three guesses for her identity are a Jane Jones, daughter of John, who was baptized on July 12, 1789 in the nearby parish of Nantmel; a Jane Jones, daughter of Thomas, who was baptized on May 28, 1791, also in Nantmel; and a Jane Jones, daughter of John and Mary, baptized on August 9, 1789 in the parish of Cascob.
 There was also a spinster named Jane Jones who in March 1815 was named in the will of her brother John Jones in Nantmel (other siblings were Edward, Elizabeth, Margaret Powell, Anne Stephens and Thomas Jones).

 They had the following children: